-Samantha and Herb, the couple behind the Instagram handle @restoringhunter, are no strangers to makeovers.
+Samantha and Herb, the couple behind the Instagram handle @hello_mr_pemberton, are no strangers to makeovers.

 They have renovated a whopping 13 properties in their 20-plus years together.

-Now, they are on the road full time, travelling in a 1973 Viscount Royal caravan named Hunter that they brought back to life from a disused shell.
+In the middle of lockdowns in 2020, they decided to renovate and then hit the road full time travelling in a 1973 Viscount Royal caravan.
+Named Hunter, they brought the van back to life from a disused shell.

-Here, Samantha shares their story and secrets to successfully completing a van reno, including via an informative video.
+Here, Samantha shares their story and secrets to successfully completing a van reno, including fascinating video tour of the finished product.